c3sr/mlmodelscope/README.md

     - You can temporarily switch the default state for `selectedTab` to the index of your new tab, so that you don't need to repeatedly switch tabs through page refreshes
   - Update `SampleInputsTab`:
     - Open `sampleImages.js` and add `Sample[TaskName]Inputs`.
 If your task is using `useMultiInput` then you will need to make a parent array, and then for each input type another array of sample input objects.
+    - Go back to `QuickInput.stories.js` and update the sample inputs
     - Add the new input type to `makeSampleInput`
     - Create a `makeSample[input type]Input` function
     - Add the new input type with appropriate text to `makeTaskTitle`